Who We Are

-The Office of Policy for Pharmaceutical Quality (OPPQ) is responsible for developing and clearly communicating science and risk-based policies and standards related to drug product quality, including application review and inspection.
+The Office of Policy for Pharmaceutical Quality (OPPQ), part of CDER’s super Office of Pharmaceutical Quality, is responsible for developing and clearly communicating science and risk-based policies and standards related to drug product quality, including application review and inspection.

 - Develops, implements, and updates science-and risk-based policies, related to the assessment of drug components and drug product (including drug-containing combination products) for human use.
 Pharmaceutical quality policies include those governing the standards and assessments in the Chemistry, Manufacturing and Controls section of applications for marketing approval and related submissions, and Current Good Manufacturing Practices.
 Evaluates the Food and Drug Administration's (FDA's) findings such as deficiencies and inspectional citations for conformance to established regulations, policies, and standards.